deepjavalibrary/djl/docs/load_model.md

 - .tar
 - .tar.gz, .tgz, .tar.z

-#### Customize artifactId and modelName
+#### Customize modelName

-By default, DJL will use the directory/file name of the URL as the model's `artifactId` and `modelName`.
+By default, DJL will use the directory/file name of the URL as the model's `modelName`.
-Some engines (MXNet, PyTorch) are sensitive to the model name, you usually need name the directory or archive file to be the same as model.
-You can use the URL query string to tell DJL how to load model if the model name are different from the directory or archive file:
+DJL uses `modelName` as model file's prefix to load model file in the directory.
+We recommend naming the model file name to be the same as the directory or archive file.

-- model_name: the file name (or prefix) of the model.
-You need to include the relative path to the model file if it's in a sub folder of the archive file.
-- artifact_id: define a `artifactId` other than the file name

-For example:
+If your model file located in a sub-folder of the model directory or has a different name, you can specify modelName by `.optModelName()` in criteria:

 ```
-file:///var/models/resnet.zip?artifact_id=resenet-18&model_name=resnet-18v1
+Criteria<Image, Classifications> criteria = Criteria.builder()
+        .optModelName("traced_model/resnet18.pt") // specify model file prefix
 ```

-If your the directory or archive file has nested folder, are include the folder name in url to let DJL know where to find model files:
+You can also use the URL query string to tell DJL how to load model:

 ```
-file:///var/models/resnet.zip?artifact_id=resenet-18&model_name=saved_model/resnet-18
+file:///var/models/resnet.zip?model_name=saved_model/resnet-18
 ```

 ### Load model from a URL